Confidentiality at Medical Practitioners

 Minors who are at least 14 years of age may obtain testing and treatment for STD's from a licensed physician without parental consent.
 (RSA 141-C:18)

-Minors who are at least 12 years of age may obtain treatment for drug or alcohol dependence without parental consent.
+Minors who are at least 12 years of age may obtain treatment for drug dependency without parental consent.
 (RSA 318-B:12-a)

 There are no specific NH statutes relating to consent for pregnancy testing, birth control, or abortion.
 In 2007, the NH statute that required parental notification prior to minors obtaining abortion (RSA 132:28) was repealed.